 This subtheme described experiencing personal impact from engaging in PAT that sustains participants' vocational motivation.
-Although this sometimes included the personal impacts of the prior theme, mutuality, participants also spoke to several personal impacts independent of shared experiences.
+Although this sometimes included the personal impacts of the prior theme, mutual of ity, participants also spoke to several personal impacts independent of shared experiences.
 One participant described being inspired by the commonalities in psychedelic experiences that they have witnessed over years of facilitation:

-"I've certainly been reinforced in my view of the world, in my spiritual life, in my psychological theory.
-I've had the great honor of being with several hundred people in their psychedelic sessions, and to me, that's a lot of evidence.
+"I've certainly been reinforced in my view of the world, in my spiritual lifeting my psychological theory.
+I've had the great honor of being with dred need to be in the contract of the contr my psychological theory.
+I've had the great honor of being with several han-dred people in their psychedelic sessions, and to me, that's a lot of evidence.
 People from different races, different educational levels, different careers, different physical health situations and the human mind seems to function pretty much the same with all of them.
 And that's inspiring ..."

-Another participant spoke of the personal impact of working in a group/peer support model and the power of watching group members build trusting relationships with one another:
+Another participant spoke of the personal impact of working in a group/peer support model and the power of watching group means being the support model and the power of watching group means

-"This group model is more about peer support, and it is more about cultivating tools for presence, for grounded spacious awareness, for what it is that is emerging within us that we can accept, be with, and possibly allow for some processing simply by being present to it with compassion, and then people being witnessed by the group and feeling the sense of support and safety and trust that ideally is deepened over the weeks from the group.
-Seeing people who have, in this case, significant trauma histories, some of whom have been really isolated either for various reasons, socially or because of the degree of their anxiety (not comfortable leaving their house, especially in the context of the last few years) even in a short period of time, feeling a sense of bond kinship, safety.
+#This group model is more about peer support, and it is more about ing tools for presence, for grounded spacious awareness, for what its that is emerging within us that we can accept, be with, and possibly allow for ந்று முற்று மு being witnessed by the group and feeling the sense of support and safety and trust that ideally is deepened over the weeks from the group.
+Seeing people who have, in this case, significant trauma histories, some of whom have been really isolated either for various reasons, socially or because of the degree of their anxiety (not comfortable leaving their house, especially in the context of the last few years) even in a short period of time, feeting a sense of bond kinship, safety.
 Feeling 'I'm not alone' with each other.
-Being able to relax and feeling a natural heartfulness, joyfulness, compassion, and inner healing wisdom emerge within that space.
+Being of able to relax and feeling a natural heartfulness, joyfulness, compassion, and inner healing wisdom emerge within that space.
 That to me is beautiful to witness."

-Another participant described fulfillment in the intimacy of psychedelic-assisted care:
+Another participant described fulfillment in the intimacy psychedelic-assisted care:

 "I would say things have kind of changed me about this work ....
 I think in some ways, like the psychiatric context, in some ways, like the hospice context, it's a very intimate setting.
-The medicine, in some ways, really helps people take their defenses down and be more engaged with the work, maybe to stay present with more difficult activating material.
+The medicine, in some ways, really lice helps people take their defenses down and be more engaged with the work, maybe to stay present with more difficult activating material.
 I think the sessions are really intimate, and I think there's some transformation just in seeing this kind of spiritual revelations that people have.
 I think just being able to witness that, being able to observe that, support that.
 I think it really just opens my eyes to the complexity of humans in our spiritual lives."